JoaquimXG/CM4025-Enterprise-Web/README.md

 ## TODO

-2. Finally..., endpoints for the standard API
+1. Finally..., endpoints for the standard API
-3. Eager loading for related queries, should be handled at the view level
+  - Needs some testing (not automated)
+2. Object level permission
+   - Restrict users to only view their own objects unless admin
+3. Create preconfigured pay grades for workers
+4. Create calculation with fudge factor

 ### Maybe TODO (probably not for this project)